DarkJaslo/Domains/README.md

 The [viewer](https://github.com/DarkJaslo/Domains-Viewer) program can be used to watch games.
 So far, it is a C++ application that runs on Linux.
 It takes the standard output of a Game as input, and allows moving across the rounds freely, both forwards and backwards.
 Space toggles the animation and left/right arrow keys allow moving from round to round.

-There is also a web page with very similar capabilities, but it is still WIP.
+Thanks to [a good friend](https://github.com/Javier0003), there is also a [web page](https://github.com/Javier0003/domains-web-viewer) with very similar capabilities, just enter the .txt result file and there you go.
+Direct link: https://domains-web-viewer.netlify.app/ (if broken, go to the web page repo).
 </p>